-ANXIETY is a natural occurrence that literally everyone feels.
-Yet when those momentary anxious moments expand to broader days, more hours, and intense thoughts and physical sensations, learning the skills to live alongside your worry is a relief.
+ANXIETY is a natural physical occurrence that literally everyone feels at times.
+Yet when those momentary anxious moments expand to broader days, more hours, and intense thoughts and sensations, learning the skills to live alongside your worry is a great relief.

 You might notice:

-– racing thoughts, difficulty breathing, continued worrying, restlessness, thinking you aren’t doing or are enough, sleeping problems, panic sensation or thoughts
+– racing thoughts, difficulty breathing, continued worrying, restlessness, thinking you aren’t doing enough or aren’t enough, sleeping problems, panic attacks or thoughts

-In therapy you will embody new practices to both manage and befriend anxiety, feeling less overwhelmed and more empowered.
-We’ll utilize mindfulness, essentials of meditation, and sprinkle in cognitive behavioral therapy (CBT).
+In therapy you will learn to embody new practices to both manage and befriend anxiety, feeling less overwhelmed and more empowered.
+We’ll utilize mindfulness, essentials of meditation, somatic approaches for the nervous system, and some cognitive behavioral therapy (CBT).

-TRAUMA occurs when the nervous system experiences something beyond its capacity to cope and the unsuccessful survival mechanisms (fight, flight, freeze) get stuck in the body.
-You could have chronic traumas from childhood, one impactful experience or many.
+TRAUMA occurs when the nervous system experiences something beyond its capacity to cope and the unsuccessful survival mechanisms (fight, flight, freeze, shutdown) get stuck in the body.
+You could have chronic traumas from childhood, one singular traumatic experience or many.
 Addressing trauma gently via the nervous system heals the root of the injury.
 Read more about SE below —>

 You might notice: